anshuljg07/WifiThermometer/README.md

 --------------------------------------------------------------------------------

-This repository houses the source code for a Wifi Thermometer consisting of two major components: a RaspberryPi Model 4B and a Node.js Webserver.
+##This repository houses the source code for a Wifi Thermometer consisting of two major components: a RaspberryPi Model 4B and a Node.js Webserver.

-Raspberry Pi component:
+###Raspberry Pi component:
 - Involves peripheral hardware: ZF RR switch, DS16203 pushbutton, a standard 16x2 LCD display, a mobile power supply, and most importantly the DS18B20 Temperature sensor
 - These peripherals are managed by a python script local to the Pi, which also handles socket communication between the server
 - Can be remotely controlled through an SSH for non-local sensing
 - Processes data and sends through standard API utilizing JSON packets

-Node.js WebServer component:
+###Node.js WebServer component:
 - Robust implementation capable of future scaling (track multiple sensors)
 - use of asynchronous sockets + socket rooms for multi-client communication
 - Fully implemented Twilio API for SMS messages

-Dyanmic FrontEnd:
+###Dyanmic FrontEnd:
 - Utilizes vanilla HTML/CSS/JS
 - Utilizes real-time updating, resizable, and graph changing implementation of Chart.js
 - Dropdown menu to input phone number, choose temp graph, and set temperature limits

-We are hope to further train these models or combine them with Natural Language Processing's (NLP) Named Entity Recognition (NER) to pull out the numeric quantifiers associated with these conditions; these include number, relative percentage, ratios, etc. The extraction of numeric quantifiers will fully convert this semi-structured qualitative data into structured quantitative data including accurate standard clinical factors.

 # Getting Started
 ## Installing/Configuring Node.js